sebin0817/tp/docs/DeveloperGuide.md

 1. User requests to list patients medical records
 2. HealthSync shows the patient medical records list.
 3. User enters the edited information of a patient medical record.
-4. HealthSync edits the respective patient medical record with the new information.
+4. HealthSync edits the respective patient medical record with the new information.<br>
 Use case ends.

 **Extensions**

 * 2a.
 The list of patient medical records is empty.
     Use case ends.
 * 3a.
 The given patient index is invalid.
   * 3a1.
-HealthSync shows an error message.
+HealthSync shows an error message.<br>
   Use case resumes at step 3.

 [//]: # (TODO: find and delete patient)